-Founded in 1931, The Scottish Council for Development and Industry (SCDI) is an independent membership network – representing a cross-section of the private, public and social economy sectors – which seeks to engage civic Scotland and influence Government and key stakeholders to ensure sustainable inclusive economic growth and flourishing communities, everywhere in Scotland.
+Founded in 1931, Prosper (formerly The Scottish Council for Development and Industry (SCDI)) is an independent membership network – representing a cross-section of the private, public and social economy sectors – which seeks to engage civic Scotland and influence Government and key stakeholders to ensure sustainable inclusive economic growth and flourishing communities, everywhere in Scotland.
 We are a non-political, not-for-profit organisation, involving senior representatives and leaders across Scotland’s economy.

 Funded by our members’ subscriptions, this unique network of knowledge, expertise and experience provides a dynamic and creative force for change.
-SCDI is an independent and inclusive economic development network which seeks to influence and inspire Government and key stakeholders with our ambitious vision to create sustainable economic growth for Scotland.
+Prosper is an independent and inclusive economic development network which seeks to influence and inspire Government and key stakeholders with our ambitious vision to create sustainable economic growth for Scotland.

 1.3 Contact Us